 Factors affecting genome editing in mouse models using CRISPR/Cas9

-Three major factors influence the efficiency of CRISPR/Cas9 in mouse models: the concentrations of Cas9 mRNA, gRNA and donor DNA.
-Each of these factors are interdependent which in turn affects three other intedependent parameters: the nuclease-mediated cutting rate, gene modification efficiency and birth rate of the pups.
+Three major factors influence the efficiency of CRISPR/Cas9 in mouse models: the concentrations of Cas9 mRNA, gRNA, and donor DNA.
+Each of these factors is interdependent which in turn affects three other parameters: the nuclease-mediated cutting rate, gene modification efficiency, and birth rate of the pups.

-Increasing gRNA and Cas9 concentration improves cutting/editing efficiency but affects birth rate
+Increasing gRNA and Cas9 concentration improves cutting/editing efficiency but affects the birth rate

-With increasing gRNA and Cas9 mRNA concentrations, the cutting efficiency increases to almost 97% but birth rate decreases.
-Therefore, a balance between gRNA and Cas9 concentrations, and birth rate of mice is required for maintaining a reasonable number of embryos microinjected and in turn to optimize birthrate and number of founders born.
+With increasing gRNA and Cas9 mRNA concentrations, the cutting efficiency increases to almost 97%, but the birth rate decreases.
+Therefore, a balance between gRNA and Cas9 concentrations, and the birth rate of mice is required for maintaining a reasonable number of embryos microinjected and in turn to optimize birthrate and number of founders born.

-Optimal donor concentration is also necessary to maintain balance between gene editing efficiency and birth rate
+Optimal donor concentration is also necessary to maintain a balance between gene editing efficiency and birth rate

-With increasing donor DNA concentration, the gene editing efficiency of CRISPR system increases but birth rate decreases.
+With increasing donor DNA concentration, the gene editing efficiency of the CRISPR system increases but the birth rate decreases.
 An optimal donor concentration of 200 ng/µl is recommended for microinjection in mouse embryos.

-Gene editing efficiency and birth rate is also affected by size of insert and length of the homologous regions when using single stranded oligo donor DNA
+Gene editing efficiency and the birth rate is also affected by the size of the insert and length of the homologous regions when using single-stranded oligo donor DNA

 A technical limitation of ssODN is its length.
-Most commercial vendors can manufacture up to 200 bases of single stranded DNA molecule.
-Therefore, homologous regions for a ssODN can be shortenend if insert size gets bigger.
-The system is perfect for point mutation insertions and can accomodate small fragment inserts up to 100 bp.
+Most commercial vendors can manufacture up to 200 bases of single stranded DNA molecules.
+Therefore, homologous regions for a ssODN can be shortened if the insert size gets bigger.
+The system is perfect for point mutation insertions and can accommodate small fragment inserts up to 100 bp.